 Torres Strait Islander means a person who is a descendant of the indigenous inhabitants of the Torres Strait Islands.

-(8) The Board may impose a condition on the limited registration of a person who meets the requirements referred to in subregulation (4) relevant to ensuring the improvement of the person’s English language skills, both written and oral.
+[(8) deleted]

+[Regulation 11 amended: SL 2023/194 r.
+16.]

 12. Other requirements for limited registration (s.
 17(d))

 (1) In this regulation —

+higher education award has the meaning given in the Tertiary Education Quality and Standards Agency Act 2011 (Commonwealth) section 5;

-Australian university and overseas university have the meanings given in the Higher Education Act 2004 section 3.
+overseas higher education award has the meaning given in the Tertiary Education Quality and Standards Agency Act 2011 (Commonwealth) section 5.

-(2) For the purposes of section 17(d) of the Act, a nominee offered a teaching position is to meet one of the following requirements —
+(2) For the purposes of section 17(d) of the Act, a nominee offered a teaching position must meet one of the following requirements —

-(a) the nominee —

-(i) holds a qualification that is, in the Board’s opinion, a teaching qualification; and
+(a) the nominee holds a qualification that is, in the Board’s opinion, a teaching qualification;

-(ii) meets the professional standards approved by the Board for full or provisional registration, or has done so within the previous 5 years;

-(b) the nominee holds a qualification from an Australian university or an overseas university that is, in the Board’s opinion, relevant to the teaching position;
+(b) the nominee holds a higher education award or an overseas higher education award that is, in the Board’s opinion, relevant to the teaching position;

 (c) the nominee has, in the opinion of the Board, expertise or skills in a subject relevant to the teaching position;

-(d) the nominee is currently enrolled in an accredited initial teacher education programme delivered in a manner approved by the Board for the purposes of this paragraph;
+(d) the nominee is currently enrolled in an accredited initial teacher education program delivered in a manner approved by the Board for the purposes of this paragraph;

-(e) the nominee has successfully completed all of the course requirements for, but has not yet received, a teaching qualification from an accredited initial teacher education programme.
+(e) the nominee has successfully completed all of the course requirements for, but has not yet received, a teaching qualification —

+(i) from an accredited initial teacher education program; or

+(ii) that the Board recognises as equivalent to the qualification referred to in subparagraph (i).

+[Regulation 12 amended: SL 2023/194 r.
+17.]

-13. Renewal of registration — requirements for professional engagement and professional learning activities (s.
+13. Renewal of registration — other requirements (s.
 22(2)(c))

-(1) For the purposes of section 22(2)(c) of the Act, the additional requirements for the renewal of registration set out in subregulations (2), (3) and (4) are prescribed.
+(1) For the purposes of section 22(2)(c) of the Act, the requirements for the renewal of registration set out in subregulations (2), (3), (4) and (4A) are prescribed.

 (2) For the renewal of full registration, that the teacher has, since the registration was last granted or renewed —